Design-and-Code/the-dc-shell/README.md

 ### Installation Instructions
 The shell only works with a UNIX based OS, we can use WSL if we are on windows.
-Following are the stes to follow to compile the shell
+Following are the steps to follow to compile the shell
-1. For Debain based distros (Debain, Ubuntu, Linux Mint, Kali Linux, Pop OS etc)
+1. For Debain based distros (Debain, Ubuntu, Linux Mint, Kali Linux, Pop OS etc) Run
   > sudo apt-get install cmake

   > sudo apt-get install ninja
-2. For Arch Based distros (Arch, Arco, Manjaro, Garuda etc)
+2. For Arch Based distros (Arch, Arco, Manjaro, Garuda etc) Run
   > pacman -S cmake

   > pacman -S ninja
 3. Clone the project and navigate to project folder and run
   > cmake -GNinja -S . -B build/

   > cd build